 What is the main advantage of this technique?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Dr. Amir H Kashani: OCTA is a FDA approved imaging modality so this technique may be applicable in clinical trials as an endpoint measure of retinal capillary function in the future.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera